-Canadian Advocacy 2.0: An Analysis of Perceived Social Media Affordances for Advancing Activism in Canada
+Canadian Advocacy 2.0: An Analysis of Social Media Adoption and Perceived Affordances by Advocacy Groups Looking to Advance Activism in Canada

 Jonathan A. Obar